-- A service you need when temporarily out of the Plan service area\.
+• A service you need when temporarily out of the plan service area\.
 A prior authorization may be required to get medically necessary services (other than urgent or emergency services) when you are out of area.
-Please call Customer Service at the phone number in Section 1 for more information. - A service you need after you move from our service area while you are still a Plan member\ - Emergency services for an emergency that needs treatment right away - Post-stabilization care - Medically necessary urgent care when you are outside of the Plan service area.
-(Call Customer Service at the phone number in Section 1 as soon as possible.) - Covered services that are not available in the Plan service area\
+Call Customer Service at the phone number in Section 1 for more information.

+- A service you need after you move from our service area while you are still a plan member\ - Emergency services for an emergency that needs treatment right away - Post-stabilization care - Medically necessary urgent care when you are outside of the plan service area.
+(Call Customer Service at the phone number in Section 1 as soon as possible.) - Covered services that are not available in the plan service area\